ros2/ros2_documentation/source/Tutorials/Turtlesim/IntroducingTurtlesim2.rst

   ros2 run turtlesim turtle_teleop_key

-Keep the terminal window active and use the arrow keys to move the turtle around in the simulator window.
+At this point you should have three windows open: a terminal running ``turtlesim_node``, a terminal running ``turtle_teleop_key`` and the turtlesim window.
+Arrange these windows so that you can see the turtlesim window, but also have the terminal running ``turtle_teleop_key`` active so that you can control the turtle in turtlesim.
+Use the arrow keys on your keyboard to control it.

 .. note::

   Pressing an arrow key will only cause the turtle to move a short distance and then stop.
   This is because, realistically, you wouldn’t want a robot to continue carrying on an instruction without verification from the operator (you).

-These are your two nodes, ``turtlesim`` and ``turtle_teleop_key``.
 You can see the nodes and their associated services, topics, and actions using the ``list`` command:

 .. code-block:: bash